 In an increasingly media- aware and visual landscape, photography provides the alphabet for an international language that informs all forms of global interaction.
 The saturation of pictorial imagery in which we are immersed means that learning the nuances of ‘visual language’ is more important than ever before.
 If it is true that ‘Every picture tells a story’, is it not important to be fluent in the language the entire world has in common?

 Key Stage 4

 Pupils opting for Photography will be studying the AQA Art & Design specification.
-They will learn how to use different camera and editing equipment.
+You will learn how to use different camera and editing equipment.

 You will be immersed in technical language and experience various photographic techniques to improve your practice.
 You will also be taught how to use various forms of photographic equipment and shown how to produce images using any ‘light-based’ media.
 Help is given on how to produce your research into a given topic and create a professional body of work to take you beyond GCSE and into higher education.
 There is also a compulsory drawing element to the work, mainly digital.
 An opportunity to create your own website is also offered to showcase your work.

 All pupils are expected to produce photographs independently throughout the two-year course.
 Your own camera is highly recommended, but the school can loan out equipment on a three day returns basis if required.